 Key points to remember

 Selling your pre-IPO company shares can help you realize the fruits of your labor and help you build long-term wealth.
-However, as noted above, the process is not nearly as simple as trading publicly listed stocks or ETFs.
+However, as noted above, the process is not nearly as simple as trading publicly listed stocks, but we are here to help you navigate the process.

 Please contact us at [email protected] with any questions along your selling journey.